Our Huge List of Colored Pencil Tips and Tricks

 Tip 20: If you have a lot of a particular type of color on a piece of artwork and the pencils you are using don’t have identification on them it can sometimes be tough to match a pencil with the color on the paper.
 A helpful trick is to grab a piece of paper and punch a small hole in it.
 Color around the hole with the color you are searching for then slide it over the color on your artwork that you are trying to identify.
 If the colors match the hole should disappear and you know you have matched the color you are after.

 Tip 21: Another cool trick for identifying various shades of a type of color is to purchase clear acetate paper of the color on the opposite end of the spectrum.
 When you lay this acetate on your work, various shades of gray should appear.
 This can make it much easier to see the various types of colors used.
 For instance, for a piece with a lot of reds, purchase some green acetate paper.

 Tip 22: If you are limited on storage space and have a lot of colored pencils, another easy solution is to purchase bamboo rollers that are typically used for sushi and roll the colored pencils up in it.
 You can then hold them shut with simple string or a shoelace.
 When wound up tightly, the pencils are quite snug and don’t fall out of the bottom.
 This makes it easy to store them back horizontally as well as vertically.

-Tip 23: If you are trying to draw fur that runs right to left and are right handed, try flipping the paper upside down.
+Tip 23: If you are trying to draw fur that runs right to left and is right handed, try flipping the paper upside down.
 This can make it much easier to accomplish and result in a much more realistic fur.
 Similarly, if you are trying to draw fur that runs left to right and are left handed do the same thing.

 Tip 24: If trying to capture the sparkle in an eye or the glisten of water from the sun, add several thick layers of white colored pencil before applying other color.
 It is much easier to work around these areas and can result in a much more realistic gleam.